STIXProject/stixproject.github.io/documentation/idioms/simple-incident/index.md

 ## Scenario

-In this example we will cover the basic information needed to capture a computer intrusion incident.
+In this example we will cover the basic information needed to capture a computer intrusion incident using STIX.

 Imagine that in early 2012 a company named "Canary Corp" had their network compromised and reported that information as a financial loss in SEC filings.
 The breach was disclosed by "Sample Investigations, LLC" and included substantial details with third-party verification.

 ## Data model

-We can describe this historical breach using an [Incident](/data-model/{{site.current_version}}/incident/IncidentType).
+Historical incidents (breaches) are describing using the [Incident](/data-model/{{site.current_version}}/incident/IncidentType) structure.
 The bare minimum to describe an Incident is **who** was affected, **what** type of damage was sustained, and **when** it was detected (and later reported).
-  We use `Impact` to show that financial loss was sustained.

-The organization affected is listed as the `Victim`, while the person who reported it is captured under `Information Source`.
-The time when they initially found the breach is captured under `Incident Discovery Time`.
-Note that `IncidentTime` is distinct from the builtin `Time` type, and includes additional fields specific to incidents.

-Since the investigators were able to thoroughly validate the incident, we use a `High` Confidence rating.
+**WHO:** The organization affected (Canary Corp) is listed as the `Victim` using [IdentityType](/data-model/{{site.current_version}}/stixCommon/IdentityType/).
+In this case just the name is used but you could also characterize more detailed information (addresses, organizational hierarchies, etc.) via the [CIQ extension](/data-model/{{site.current_version}}/stix-ciqidentity/CIQIdentity3.0InstanceType/).
+The person or organization who reports the incident is captured under while the person who reported it is captured under `Reporter`.
+As with Victim, the Reporter field can use either a simple name or the CIQ extension.

+**WHAT:** The `Impact_Assessment` field is used to convey a list of impacts that the incident caused using the [IncidentEffectVocab](/data-model/{{site.current_version}}/stixVocabs/IncidentEffectVocab-1.0/).
+In this case, a single effect is added corresponding to financial impact.
+Additionally, since the investigators were able to thoroughly validate the incident the `Confidence` field is set to "High".
 If the incident were unsubstantiated or in early stages of investigation, this value would instead be `Low`.

+**WHEN:** Timestamps related to the incident itself are all represented in the `Time` field using [TimeType](data-model/{{site.current_version}/incident/TimeType/).
+In this case, only the discovery time is known so the `Incident_Discovery` field is populated with that time.
+One gotcha with incident timestamps is that time fields related to the incident itself all go in `Time` while timestamps related to the STIX data construct go into `Information_Source/Time`.

 ## XML